jvmiert/laxo/readme.md

 - Need to figure out the category/attribute options for both Tiki and Lazada.
 See if they are compatible or how can map between them.

 # Tech to-do
-- Send null values of the total step numbers through grpc (fix the ValueOrZero usage)
 - Figure out completion state of the notifications
   - Can we transition from incompleted to complete?
 - Make the dashboard page